Is The Multidisciplinary Approach The Answer To Managed Care?

 The choice as I see it is simple.
 We can, as some have suggested, jump onto the derailed medical train in the hopes of securing the last remnants of a failing managed care system.
 Or we can proudly and independently step up and proclaim our rightful victory, serve our patients based on their needs and abilities, and reap the bountiful harvest.

 To answer the original question, "Is The Multidisciplinary Approach The Answer To Managed Care?"
-For the medical profession it may be, because they have much to gain by being associated with a winner,... but for us, we’re better off without them!
+For the medical profession it may be, because they have much to gain by being associated with a winner,... but for us, were better off without them!